If you’re thinking about becoming a welder, don’t hesitate!

 The Associate’s program is for those who aspire to pursue a career in the welding industry with a complete welding educational background.

-For students looking to join the industry with just one year of training, the certificate of completion in welding is offered after the student has completed 23 credit hours of general welding along with 9 hours of general education.
+For students looking to join the industry with just one year of training, the certificate of completion in welding is offered after the student has completed 23 credit hours of general welding along with 9 hours of public education.

 In either case, the welding program of Utah State University is a solid choice for anyone seeking a career in welding.